zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/reporting-resources-status.md

 1. If you want the Ingress controller to report the `externalEndpoints`, define a source for an external address (Note: the rest of the fields will be reported without the external address configured).
 This can be either of:
     1. A user defined address, specified in the `external-status-address` ConfigMap key.
     2. A Service of the type LoadBalancer configured with an external IP or address and specified by the `-external-service` command-line flag.
-1. If you're running multiple replicas of the Ingress controller, enable leader election with the `-enable-leader-election` flag to ensure that only one replica updates an Ingress status.
-1. By default, the Ingress controller will use a ConfigMap with the name `nginx-ingress-leader-election` as the lock.
-This can be customised via the `-leader-election-lock-name` flag.

 See the docs about [ConfigMap keys](/nginx-ingress-controller/configuration/global-configuration/configmap-resource) and [Command-line arguments](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments).